nik-rev/typst-resume/README.md

 # Typst Engineering Resume Template

-This is a Engineer Resume (software, mechanical, etc.) template in Typst.
+This is a Engineer Resume template in Typst.

-It is a single file that you copy and paste, then adjust to your needs.
+It is a [single file](./resume.typ) that you copy and paste, then adjust to your needs.
 It is based on the [r/EngineeringResumes](https://www.reddit.com/r/EngineeringResumes/) template.

 ## Preview